recursivenomad/ki-lime-pi-pico/ATTRIBUTION.md

 Comprehensive alternate pin definitions as defined in the RP2040 datasheet inspired by the [schematic symbol][URL-Gyger-Symbol] created by Markus Gyger.

+Including the BOOTSEL button and LED in footprint Fab layers was also inspired by Markus's [footprints][URL-Gyger-Footprints].

 ## Raspberry Pi